Why a tax credit for Parkinson's disease makes sen

 What about exercise and home based training?

-Collective research strongly supports the idea that consistent exercise with appropriate supplementation by physical, occupational and speech/swallow therapy will lead to better outcomes.
-Providing a tax benefit will incentivize persons with Parkinson’s to integrate an ‘alternating week personal trainer strategy’ into a proactive Parkinson’s disease plan.
+Collective research strongly supports the idea that consistent exercise with appropriate supplementation by physical, occupational and speech/swallow therapy will lead you to better outcomes.
+Providing a tax benefit will incentivize you to integrate an ‘alternating week personal trainer strategy’ into a proactive Parkinson’s disease plan.
 Many personal trainers will meet persons with Parkinson’s disease in their homes, thus this strategy has an added benefit of improving access.
 Additionally, regular visits with certified personal trainers will reinforce the crucial importance and benefits of continuous exercise for Parkinson’s disease.
-Finally, personal trainers can provide a link to physicians and rehabilitation services and can be utilized to facilitate more timely referrals to treat emerging issues, which if left unaddressed, may lead to falls, fractures, hospitalizations, morbidity and in some cases mortality.
+Finally, personal trainers can provide you a link to physicians and rehabilitation services and can be utilized to facilitate more timely referrals to treat emerging issues, which if left unaddressed, may lead to falls, fractures, hospitalizations, morbidity and in some cases mortality.

 How about access to a dietician?